 “When I was a boy of fourteen, my father was so ignorant I could hardly stand to have the old man around.
 But when I got to be twenty-one, I was astonished at how much he had learned in seven years.” ~Mark Twain (maybe)

 Your teen thinks your little money lessons are ridiculous.
-You know, like the gems in today’s article:
+You know, like the gems in this article:

 - Don’t Throw Good Money After Bad